-- Date, time and location of the meeting. - Names of board members present and absent. - Substance of all matters proposed, discussed, and decided. - Votes taken by individual members of the public body. - Names of each person who is not a member of the public body, and after being recognized by the presiding member of the public body, provided testimony or comments and the substance in brief of their testimony or comments. - Any other information that is a record of the proceedings of the meeting that any member requests to be entered in the minutes or recording.
+- Date, time and location of the meeting. - Names of board members present and absent. - Substance of all matters proposed, discussed, and decided. - Votes taken by individual members of the public body. - For entities that have elected members, each vote must be recorded in list format; by category for each member action taken, including yes, no, and absent members; and each member's name - Names of each person who is not a member of the public body, and after being recognized by the presiding member of the public body, provided testimony or comments and the substance in brief of their testimony or comments. - Any other information that is a record of the proceedings of the meeting that any member requests to be entered in the minutes or recording.